Jakafi (ruxolitinib) for myelofibrosis

 Jakafi’s approval for myelofibrosis was largely supported by two Phase 3 clinical trials, both involving adults with intermediate or high-risk myelofibrosis and an enlarged spleen:

 - The COMFORT-1 trial (NCT00952289) enrolled 309 patients who did not respond sufficiently to or were not candidates for available treatments.
-They were randomly assigned to receive either Jakafi or a placebo.
-Results showed that 41.9% of people given Jakafi achieved at least a 35% reduction in spleen size after six months, compared with less than 1% of those on placebo.
+The participants were randomly assigned to receive either Jakafi or a placebo.
+The results showed that 41.9% of people given Jakafi achieved at least a 35% reduction in spleen size after six months, compared with fewer than 1% of those on the placebo.
 Overall symptom burden was also reduced with the treatment.

 Additional analyses demonstrated survival benefits with Jakafi relative to the comparator group in both studies.